Deb began her career as an artist as soon as she could hold a crayon. It was the beginning of a personal very unique artistic vision.

 Her current studio is strategically located equal distance (20 mins) to 3 Florida cities- Tampa, Sarasota and St Petersburg.
 Each has its own wonderful museum and artist enclaves.

 Her teaching is strong as evidenced by the attitudes and production that she instills in her Fine Art students.
-Printmaking is technique that easily transcends obstacles of learning resistance by its positive nature guided by a capable teacher.
+Printmaking is technique that shw teaches often as it easily transcends obstacles of learning resistance by its positive nature guided of collaboration.

 SOLO AND GROUP EXHIBITS

-2017 "Exquisite Corpse Game" Museum of Art St Petersburg, Fl
+2017 "Exquisite Corpse Game" Museum of Art, Chihuly and Chamber of Commerce- St Petersburg, Fl

 2017 “Instructors Show” Art Center of Manatee, Bradenton, FL